 How long does the procedure take?

 All patients should be prepared to stay at our office for the morning & afternoon although the majority of our patients are done by lunch time.
-The specific time depends on where the skin cancer is and how large it is so it difficult to predict the amount of time the patient will spend at the office.
+The specific time depends on where the skin cancer is and how large it is, so it is difficult to predict the amount of time the patient will spend at the office.

 RSSC uses local anesthesia so the entire process is completed in one outpatient appointment.